-Our professionals are responsible for making appropriate enquiries to ensure that they do not have any personal financial, business or family interests that are restricted for independence purposes.
+Our professionals are responsible for making appropriate inquiries and taking other appropriate actions on an ongoing basis to ensure that they do not have any personal financial, business or family interests that are restricted for independence purposes.
 We use a web-based independence tracking system to assist our professionals in their compliance with personal independence investment policies.
 This system contains an inventory of publicly available investment products.
 Partners and client-facing engagement managers are required to use this system prior to entering into an investment to identify whether they are able to do so.
 They are also required to maintain a record of all of their investments in the system, which automatically notifies them if their investments subsequently become restricted.
 We monitor partner and engagement manager compliance with this requirement as part of our programme of independence compliance audits of a sample of professionals.